Are you doing all 10 below?

 It's a very important distinction.
 Julie's Aunt, Stephanie, comes to mind immediately when Julie thinks of a Realtor®.
 Stephanie's been in Real Estate for 20+ years.

-1. KNOW YOUR Repc INSIDE AND OUT (REal estate purchase contract)
+1. KNOW YOUR REPC INSIDE AND OUT

-A real life story that saved my client…
+An actual incident that saved my client…

 I can't tell you how many countless times I've referenced the REPC to protect my clients during a real estate transactions with an agent on the opposite side of the transaction.